lrytz/efftp/notes/purity.md

-- Pattern Matching: assign correct localities to pattern bound variables
+- Pattern Matching: assign correct localities to pattern bound variables, make sure they are eliminated when they get out of scope